THE PATIENT, THE ULTRA-PATIENT, AND THE UNSEDUCEABLE

 Checkout now

-The stories appeared first separately in the Northern Low Countries, and were later published in combined editions in the South.
+The Vrouwen-Peirle went through numerous and mostly undated editions, alluring readers with the added, winning visual appeal of naïve-style woodcuts and archaic types.
+The stories appeared first separately in the Northern Low Countries and were later published in combined editions in the South.
 First up is Helena the Patient, the wife of King Henry of England and mother of Saint Martin of Tours.
-Her attribute is patience, and her story, apparently first told by the Norman poet Alexandre de Bernay, is one of lacerating loss and final reunion.
-Helena is followed by an even more patient Griseldis, prey to the sadistic and dubious humour of a heartless husbands: her tale was retold in various forms by Boccaccio, Petrarch, Chaucer and Perrault, and in the present version, adapted for school readings in the seventeenth century, the incest references are cleaned up.
+Her attribute is patience, and her story, a tale of lacerating loss and ultimate reunion in which she loses an arm and thinks her children have been eaten by wolves and lions, was apparently first told by the Norman poet Alexandre de Bernay.
+Helena is followed by an even more patient Griseldis, prey to the sadistic and dubious humour of a heartless husband, who, after forging a bull of annulment, presents his own daughter to her as his intended bride: her tale was retold in various forms by Boccaccio, Petrarch, Chaucer, and Perrault, and in the present version, adapted for school readings in the seventeenth century, the incest references are cleaned up.
 The unassailable virtue of the last heroine, Florentina the Faithful, is proven by the miraculously unsullied immaculate white (through scenes bathed in blood and mud) of her crusader husband’s shirt.
 Having frustrated the Sultan’s attempt to seduce her, Florentina sets off for the Orient to rescue her beloved spouse.

-Van Heurck, Les livres populaires flamands, 1931, pp. 41-45 (different edition).
-OCLC shows no copies of this edition in US libraries.
+Van Heurck, Les livres populaires flamands, 1931, pp. 41–45 (different edition).

 You may also be interested in...